This Instant Pot Spaghetti with Meat Sauce is a classic pasta dish. The noodles cook alongside the Bolognese sauce for an easy weeknight meal!

 - Add the leftovers to a heatproof dish, cover it with foil, and place it directly onto the trivet.
 Glass meal prep containers are perfect for dish-in-dish cooking.

-- Set the Instant Pot to vent so that it won’t be able to build up pressure.
-Then manually set to the desired reheating time.
+- Set the Instant Pot to vent so that it won’t be able to build up pressure and manually set to the desired reheating time.

-Defrost in the fridge overnight when ready to serve and reheat in the microwave for 2 minutes, or you can reheat from frozen (adding 1-2 tbsp of water overtop) for 6-7 minutes, stirring halfway through.
+Defrost it in the fridge overnight then reheat it in the microwave for 2 minutes.
+You can also reheat it from frozen for 6-7 minutes, stirring halfway through.
+Make sure to sprinkle some water over top of the pasta before reheating so it doesn’t dry out.

 Meal prep tools for this recipe